minetest-mods-camp/arena_lib/DOCS.md

 ```
 **Be careful**: the string you put inside the round brackets will be how arena_lib stores your mod inside its memory and what it needs to understand you're refering to that specific mod (that's why almost every function contains "mod" as a parameter).
 You'll need it when calling for commands.

-To customise your mod mod, you can then call `arena_lib.settings`, specifying the mod name as follows:
+To customise your mod, you can then call `arena_lib.settings`, specifying the mod name as follows:
 ```
 arena_lib.settings("mymod", {
   --whatever parameter, such as